07 Nov '19

 For this workshop it’s important that each group has representatives from each facet of the c/c/c triad.
 Look under your chair to find three stickers:

-the green sticker is the culture sticker—if you consider yourself a culture person
+the yellow ⬤ sticker is the culture sticker—if you consider yourself a culture person

 Find your team-mates

-Once you’ve attached your stickers prominently to your forehead (or wherever you decided to wear them) then you need to find three team-mates (so that there are groups of size four total) for this workshop.
+Once you’ve attached your stickers prominently to your forehead (or wherever you decided to wear them) then you need to find three team-mates so that each group has four members.

-The one requirement each group must have all of the stickers between them.
+The one requirement is that each group must have all of the stickers between them.
 So, as you mill about finding team-mates, ask one another

 - why you chose to identify with the particular stickers you chose